futurice/android-best-practices/README.md

 - Easier to remove a feature.
 - Simplifies the transition to module based build structure (better build times and Instant Apps support)

-The alternative approach of defining your packages by *how* a feature is built (by placing related Activities, Fragments, Adapters etc in separate packages) can lead to a fragmented code base with less implementation flexibility and it also reduce your ability to comprehend your code base in terms of its primary role: to provide features for your app.
+The alternative approach of defining your packages by *how* a feature is built (by placing related Activities, Fragments, Adapters etc in separate packages) can lead to a fragmented code base with less implementation flexibility.
+Most importantly, it hinders your ability to comprehend your code base in terms of its primary role: to provide features for your app.

 ### Resources